PTC-Education/Gaze-Tracking-Demos/README.md

 [![Put That, There with Onshape Twin](https://img.youtube.com/vi/_Gu3hrTNyVs/0.jpg)](https://www.youtube.com/watch?v=_Gu3hrTNyVs)

-The "Put That, There Demo" experiences can be downloaded [here].
+The "Put That, There Demo" experiences can be downloaded [here] or viewed with the [ThingMark](#thingmark-for-viewing-ar-experiences) above.

 ### Simon Game Demo